Crownmuri/LaMulana2Archipelago/README.md

   - NPC: acts like a regular item grant and will update your resources.
   - Mural: acts like a regular item grant and will update your resources.
   - Shop: instead of falling back to Weights, will act as a regular item purchase showing as Codices (Annoyingly, the Weight sprite comes with the +5).
 Currently I have set the price multiplier to 0 -- balancing might be required.
-- **AP item sprite.** Currently AP items appear as a darkened version of the original AP logo asset.
+- **AP item sprite.** Currently AP items appear as a darkened version of the original AP logo asset (normal, progressive, trap)
 - **Shops will tell what AP item is for sale.** So that you don't end up wasting money on another world's filler.
 - **Three-way Chest Colors.** Regular items, filler items and AP items.
 - **DeathLink.** It will trigger the mantra instant death sequence upon receiving a death from AP.
 - **Release upon reaching credits.** If the server is set to release items upon game clear, the flag is set after the sequence at the Cliff transitioning into the credits.
-- [WIP] Potsanity: Currently the first 49 locations (from Village of Departure to Annwfn) are mapped and have their contents shuffled if enabled in the YAML.
+- **Sanities.** Additional checks through costumes, pots, glossary and DLC.
+Up to a maximum of 700+ checks!
 - Offline Mode: If you wish to just play offline, you can either write seeds through AP or the original randomizer and load the `seed.lm2r` from the title screen.
   - Filepath should be `La-Mulana 2\LaMulana2Randomizer\Seed\seed.lm2r`
   - If you play with an AP generated seed, you can turn on the toggles for AP based filler rewards and restricting ankhs to be guardian specific.

 ## Issues
 - Minor: Some text does not wrap nicely after patching in AP label names.
-- Minor: Death Link sometimes not sending out to other players
 - Fake items are currently overwritten as the new filler, so there are no actual traps at this point in development.
 - There could be some issues not listed here, feel free to share on Discord or on GitHub.

-## Future plans
+## AI Disclaimer
-- Potsanity: Add all static reward pots to the location pool
-- Glossanity: Add all static glossary entries to the location pool
+The project started off using [this template](https://github.com/alwaysintreble/ArchipelagoBepInExPluginTemplate).
+Claude Code has been used help port logic into Python, read through decompiled code to expedite finding flags to make further adjustments, and making bulk changes to the tracker.
+All commits were manually pushed after testing and verifying myself.
+APWorld stability has been tested using [Eijebong's fuzzer](https://github.com/Eijebong/Archipelago-fuzzer).
+No AI art has been made in this project.